michcao/media_analyses/Lorde/README.md

 - people
 - yeah

 While this doesn't tell us too much, it does imply a fairly consistent theme of love, or at least the mention of it.

+Next, I will generate a corpus and perform a few pre-processing steps (converting to lowercase, stemming, and removing whitespace, punctuation, stopwords) to create a DTM/DFM.
+This will allow me to generate a wordcloud and visualize her top words.

 ```
 # Create raw corpus from genius lyrics